dxsigm/IGME-206-2211/syllabus.md

 The course policy on academic dishonesty is simple: If you get caught cheating or plagiarizing, you get an "F" as a grade for the course, a letter detailing the incident goes into your records folder, and you are immediately removed from the class.
 (If this is a second occurrence during your career at RIT, the penalties are harsher.)
 Please review RIT's policy on academic dishonesty: http://www.rit.edu/~w-policy/sectionD/D8.html

 ## Important RIT Deadlines
--	Last day of add/drop is Wednesday, August X, 2021.
+-	Last day of add/drop is Wednesday, August 30th, 2021.
--	Last day to withdraw with a grade of "W" is Tuesday, November X, 2021.
+-	Last day to withdraw with a grade of "W" is Tuesday, November 5th, 2021.
 -	You have one semester after the class has ended to challenge your grade.

 ## Notices of Accommodation